 Here in Howell's Downtown, we're a lot different.
 In a good way.
-Where else can you stroll amid nearly 200-year-old historical buildings?
+Where else can you stroll amid historical buildings that are over 100 years old?
 Be greeted by folks who actually own the store you've walked into?
 And, of course, there's our unique mix of independent dining, entertainment, and "shoppertunity" options you simply won't find anywhere else.
 Especially not with the warmth, style, and generosity that we serve up in Howell.

 Proud of ourselves?
 Well, yes.
 We have a lot to be proud of.
 The inviting atmosphere.
 The wide smiles and warm welcomes.
 Our acclaimed festivals and events.
 Over forty different specialty retailers (from traditional to hip & quirky) and deliciously different dining options.
 Parks, a beach, that remarkable historical architecture...we could go on.
 But really, what we're most proud of is each other.

 People make a town - through their love of the place, their commitment to developing a vibrant community, their commitment to each other, and to our guests.
 All of these combined make the Howell difference.
 We're a town with roots and a real family feel.
 We believe you'll feel it too.

 We invite you to explore our site and get a better look at what we're about.
 Why we're different...in a good way.
 We hope you like what you see enough to come, spend a little time here, and enjoy the many shops, dining locations, and attractions